 How the Priory can help-

-Priory has been helping people with early onset dementia for many years.
+Priory believes, through compassionate and person-centred care programmes, that individuals with dementia can have an active, enjoyable and normal life that sustains their individuality and facilitates positive wellbeing.
+Working to NICE guidelines around care programmes, we have been helping individuals with young onset dementia for many years.
 We know that everyone's situation is different, which is why we ensure that everyone has a unique care plan tailored to their needs.
-The care plan looks to embrace the whole person involving family and friends to help the person remain integrated and valued as the disease progresses.
+The care plan looks to embrace the whole person; involving their family and friends to help them remain integrated and valued as the disease progresses.